 - This Egyptian faience hippopotamus from the Middle Kingdom of Egypt was discovered in a shaft associated with the tomb chapel of “The Steward, Senbi” at Meir, Upper Egypt, and dates from c.
 1961 – 1878 B.C.
-This blue statuette may have held some religious significance, as Hippopotamus were sometimes associated with one of the forms of the god Seth.
-Black paint has been used to enhance the eyes and to decorate the body with lotus flowers, buds, and leaves symbolising its natural surroundings of the Nile.
+This blue statuette may have held some religious significance, as the Hippopotamus was sometimes associated with one of the forms of the god Seth.
+Black paint has been used to enhance the eyes and to decorate the body with lotus flowers, buds, and leaves symbolizing its natural surroundings of the Nile.

 MET Asian Art Collection

 - Luohan – Yixian Glazed Ceramic Sculpture

 - This life-size, glazed pottery sculpture of a seated figure represents a Luohan, which is a Chinese term for an arhat, one of the historical disciples of the Buddha.
 As Buddhist tradition developed, the most important were regarded as almost bodhisattvas or fully enlightened beings, with a wide range of supernatural powers.
 The understanding of these Buddhist concepts has changed over the centuries and varies between different schools of Buddhism and different regions